 Once you arrive in Nairobi (several airlines have daily flights to Kenya's capital, check with your travel agent), there are three ways: by car, by scheduled flight and by chartered flight.
 The journey between Nairobi and Saruni Samburu is approximately 300km, takes about six hours and is a combination of highway and bush road at the last minute entering into Kalama Conservancy.
-Driving directions can be found <a href="https://example.com/here.com/h
+Driving directions can be found here.
+The internal flight takes approximately one hour and we will be waiting for you at the airstrip, ready to begin your adventure.
+Air Kenya and Safarilink airlines fly to Samburu, landing at our nearest airstrip, 'Kalama' and occasionally at another airstrip called 'Oryx'.
+It takes 40 mins from Kalama Airstrip to the lodge, but we combine your arrival with a game drive, given that the areas between the lodge and airstrip are jam-packed with plentiful game - so you get to start your safari as soon as you disembark from the plane!
+You can also charter your own plane.
+Your booking agent can arrange this for you.